ehsabd/creditrepaircloud-export-letters/README.md

 ```
 ### Expected Response from the Endpoint

-If the endpoint sends an HTML response with an error status code (e.g., 400) or a JSON valid response that includes `error` key, the endpoint HTML response will be shown to the user as an error message.
+If the endpoint sends an HTTP response with an error status code (e.g., 400) or a JSON valid response that includes `error` key, the endpoint response will be shown to the user as an error message.
 Otherwise, the extension considers a successful operation on the endpoint and shows progress to the user.
-In any occurances, the HTML respones will be logged into the console.
+In any occurances, the endpoint response body will be logged into the console.

 ## Testing